norganna/meteor-header-spy/README.md

 It saves client request headers and ip addresses against the sockjs session id so that you may retrieve them later in the meteor request.

+## Installation:

+Drop the header-spy.js into your meteor app's server directory.

 ## Usage:

 ### get_http_header(client, header);